mages/PSRWP/PSRWP.md

 ## Reconciling the Stochastic Best Estimate to the ABE<a name="Reconciling the Stochastic Best Estimate to the ABE"></a>

 As the ABE and the stochastic reserving model frequently follow two different processes, it is likely that the former will differ from the Stochastic Reserving Best Estimate (SBE) (where the best estimate is defined as the central estimate, or the mean, of the stochastic distribution).
 This is usually due to the fact that it is easier to embed external business knowledge in the ABE than in the stochastic models, as the latter have stronger assumptions and are often less flexible.
 However, it is reasonable to expect the ABE and SBE to be in a reasonable range (to within approximately 10%), as the SBE should represent the uncertainty around the ABE process and thus be reasonably aligned to the ABE.
-In practice, this may be difficult to achieve, as the standard parameterisations of the most commonly-used stochastic methods (Over-dispersed Poisson model and Mack, refer to section [Models](#Models) for more details) have SBEs equal to the deterministic Chain Ladder (or Volume All DFM) estimate.
+In practice, this may be difficult to achieve, as the standard parametrisations of the most commonly-used stochastic methods (Over-dispersed Poisson model and Mack, refer to section [Models](#Models) for more details) have SBEs equal to the deterministic Chain Ladder (or Volume All DFM) estimate.
 In other words, the further the ABE is from a Chain Ladder estimate, the more it will usually differ from the SBE given current market practice.
 If the difference is material (e.g. >10%), it is recommended to consider either other stochastic methods that replicate better the methodology used for setting the ABE (e.g. the Stochastic Bornhuetter-Ferguson is often a useful alternative) or to change the GLM regression structure and assumptions underlying the stochastic models.

 On the contrary, if the difference falls in a reasonable range, it is widely accepted practice to align the SBE to the ABE.
 This is usually achieved by shifting the reserve distribution using either an additive or multiplicative scaling.
 In a nutshell, additive scaling keeps the same standard deviation after scaling as before, whilst the multiplicative keeps the same CoV, as shown in the figures below.